ceribe/memory-game/README.md

 ```

 During instalation you may be asked if you want to edit ~/.bash_profile.
 Select "yes".
 If you are not asked or you chose "no" then every
-time before running make with a new terminal you will need to run the eval command listed below.
+time before running "make" with a new terminal you will need to run the eval command listed below.

 ### 2. Install Dune (OCaml Build System)